Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 - Surveyed elevation of the ground surface at the measuring point
 - The distance between the measuring point and the general ground surface.

-The data was received in Excel and csv formats, with various degrees of completeness and processing.
-Data management and storage varied from council to council, which meant processing to standardise the data was required.
+The data were received in Excel and csv formats, with various degrees of completeness and processing.
+Data management and storage varied from council to council hence processing to standardise the data was required.

-Alongside the direct requests to regional councils and unitary authorities, data was also pulled from Tethys.
-Tethys is a Python-based tool developed by Mike Kitteridge which allows any data stored by councils in Hilltop to be accessed and downloaded.
+Alongside the direct requests to regional councils and unitary authorities, data was also pulled from Tethys (https://github.com/tethys-ts), which allows hilltop based data to be accessed and downloaded.
 For councils that had relevant and up-to-date data in Hilltop, it meant we did not have to rely on a response to the direct request, and saved time in the data collection and processing.

 A brief summary of the data collected from each council is provided below.
-The data quality rating is based on the formatting of the data as well as the relative quality of the data provided.

 .. include:: ../tables/data_provided_summary.rst